-with MyEconLab®
+with MyEconLab[®]

-• Real-Time Data Analysis Exercises-Using current macro data to help students understand the impact of changes in economic variables, Real-Time Data Analysis Exercises communicate directly with the Federal Reserve Bank of St. Louis's FRED[®] site and update as new data are available.

-- Current News Exercises-Every week, current microeconomic and macroeconomic news stories, with accompanying exercises, are posted to MyEconLab.
-Assignable and auto-graded, these multi-part exercises ask students to recognize and apply economic concepts to real-world events. - Experiments-Flexible, easy-to-assign, auto-graded, and available in Single and Multiplayer versions, Experiments in MyEconLab make learning fun and engaging.

-- Reporting Dashboard-View, analyze, and report learning outcomes clearly and easily.
+- Real-Time Data Analysis Exercises-Using current macro data to help students understand the impact of changes in economic variables, Real-Time Data Analysis Exercises communicate directly with the Federal Reserve Bank of St. Louis's FRED[®] site and update as new data are available. - Current News Exercises-Every week, current microeconomic and macroeconomic news stories, with accompanying exercises, are posted to MyEconLab.
+Assignable and auto-graded, these multi-part exercises ask students to recognize and apply economic concepts to real-world events. - Experiments-Flexible, easy-to-assign, auto-graded, and available in Single and Multiplayer versions, Experiments in MyEconLab make learning fun and engaging. - Reporting Dashboard-View, analyze, and report learning outcomes clearly and easily.
 Available via the Gradebook and fully mobile-ready, the Reporting Dashboard presents student performance data at the class, section, and program levels in an accessible, visual manner. - LMS Integration-Link from any LMS platform to access assignments, rosters, and resources, and synchronize MyLab grades with your LMS gradebook.
-For students, new direct, single sign-on provides access to all the personalized learning MyLab resources that make studying more efficient and effective.
+For students, new direct, single sign-on provides access to all the personalized learning MyLab resources that make studying more efficient and effective. - Mobile Ready-Students and instructors can access multimedia resources and complete assessments right at their fingertips, on any mobile device.